renzlaurennn/TIP-ACADEMIC-OUTPUT/README.md

-# Technological Institute of the Philippines (TIP) - Grading System
+# Technological Institute of the Philippines (T.I.P) - Grading System

- A python program for grading assessment for TIP Manila.
+ A python program for grading assessment for T.I.P Manila.